-NOW AVAILABLE IN TORONTO AT THE CHILDREN’S BOOKSTORE, “ELLA MINNOW” 1915 Queen Street East, AS WELL AS “PICK OF THE CROP” 245 Lakeshore Rd E, Oakville.
-Also carrying Who Is Boo; Townesquare Gallery in Oakville, Audreys Books in Edmonton, Greenwoods Books in Edmonton, The Bearclaw Gallery and The Art Gallery of Alberta.
 Who Is Boo: The Terrific Tales of One Trickster Rabbit is a 66-page illustrated children’s book written by Bridget Ryan and illustrated by Jason Carter that chronicles a perpetually curious rabbit who is in a continual race around the world with his and along the way, meets many animals.
 The title character is inspired by Nanabozho, a trickster figure in Ojibwe mythology, but the story itself is inspired from the trickster characters prevalent in all ethnicities.
 The first of a series of adventure stories about this fleet-footed rabbit, ‘Boo’ is about curiosity that leads to wonderment that leads to helpfulness!
 In a world that runs the risk of become more disconnected (even though there is an abundance of social networking), it’s about stopping, connecting, and helping those we meet on our way.
-The show ( and the launch of the book) happened this past April 2011 at the Royal Alberta Museum.
-For the next THREE months, the 21 30′ x 40′ paintings from the book are on display at the RAM, not just illustrating the book, but the beginnings of story, art and collaboration.
+The show ( and the launch of the book) opened April 2011 at the Royal Alberta Museum.
+For three months, the 21 30′ x 40′ paintings from the book were on display at the RAM, before heading to Canmore’s Carter-Ryan Gallery, and most recently at the Art Gallery of Calgary for the summer of 2013.
+The exhibit not only illustrates the book, but the beginnings of the ‘boo’ story, art and collaboration.

 Local children’s book becomes museum exhibition

 By Brian Swane, Examiner Staff

 Updated 29 days ago